Senior Executive Editor, Bloomberg Economics

-Stephanie Flanders, Managing Director, is Chief Market Strategist for the UK and Europe for J.P.
-Morgan Asset Management where she delivers insight into the economy and financial markets to thousands of professional investors across the UK, Europe and globally.
+Stephanie Flanders is Senior Executive Editor for Economics at Bloomberg and head of Bloomberg Economics.
+Previously she was Chief Market Strategist for Europe at JP Morgan Asset Management (2013-17) where she delivered insight into the economy and financial markets to thousands of professional investors across the UK, Europe and globally.

 Stephanie Flanders is also a former speechwriter and senior advisor to US Treasury Secretary Lawrence H. Summers in the Second Clinton Administration, where she was closely involved in the management of emerging market crises and other major economic issues from 1997 to 2001.
 She has also worked as a reporter for the New York Times, and as principal editor of the UN's 2002 Human Development Report.